 How does IPTV connect to TV?

 You can connect IPTV to your TV in two ways.
-You connect the IPTV set-top box to non-smart TVs using an HDMI or fiber optic cable.
-For smart TVs, you install the IPTV app directly to the device.
+You can connect the IPTV set-top box to non-smart TVs using an HDMI or fiber optic cable, or you can install the IPTV app directly on the device for smart TVs.

 Is it legal to have IPTV?